 Ideally, Intended Parents prefer to work with a Surrogate that is near their own homes or in a surrogate friendly state.
 However, if one cannot be located then would likely want you to travel to their Fertility Clinic or where they have embryos ready.
 Travel requires a one-day screening trip and then again for about 3-4 days for the transfer procedure.
 All other appointments are organized locally.
 All expenses are paid for.

 Am I able to meet Intended Parents before matching?

-Yes, you will have plenty of opportunities for emails, telephone conversations and in-person meetings before you agree to match with a set of Intended Parents.
+Yes, you will have plenty of opportunities for emails, telephone conversations, video chats, and in-person meetings before you agree to match with a set of Intended Parents.

 Does Fertility Bridges help me during the entire surrogacy process?